 MacKenzie is a licensed marriage and family therapist.
-She sees clients in private practice in her Alameda office and is a member of adjunct faculty at The Wright Institute.
-She is also a relief clinical supervisor with Horizon Services, Inc.
+She sees clients in private practice in her Alameda office and is a member of core faculty at The Wright Institute.
+She supervises Judy Huang, AMFT.

 MacKenzie began her mental health career with Crisis Support Services.
 In addition to spending six years on their suicide and crisis hotlines, MacKenzie worked as a therapist for a variety of populations and served as a member of the community education team.

 MacKenzie served as a Program Manager and clinician for service teams supporting adults and older adults experiencing poverty, homelessness, and mental health challenges as part of Bay Area Community Services.
-She also served as the treasurer of the board of directors for PEERS for three years.
+She also served as the treasurer of the board of directors for PEERS and as a board member for San Francisco Sex Information (SFSI).
+She is a relief clinical supervisor with Horizon Services, Inc.

 MacKenzie began her private practice career as a clinician with Audrea Butler Acuña at Alameda Counseling Associates.